Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

-The blue dashed line representing {\it unstable} systems of Model-II with ${\rm t_{start}=3.0~Myr}$, ${S_{{\rm peb}}= 5}$ and ${\rm Rocky_{{\rm peb}}=0.1~cm}$ produced final planets with median mass of ${\rm \sim7.5~M_{\oplus}}$.
-The red dashed line representing {\it unstable} systems of Model-I with ${\rm t_{start}= 0.5~Myr}$, ${S_{{\rm peb}}= 1}$ and ${\rm Rocky_{{\rm peb}}=0.1~cm}$ show a median planet-mass of about ${\rm \sim15~M_{\oplus}}$, a factor of two larger.
-It becomes easier to understand this result by revisiting Figure \ref{fig:whyunstable}.
-Although the mass distributions of Figure \ref{fig:statistics} are similar for {\it stable} systems, the differences among the mass distributions of {\it unstable} systems are remarkable because the typical number of planets in the system in each of these models is different (see middle panel of Figure \ref{fig:whyunstable}).
+The blue dashed line representing unstable systems of Model II with ${\rm t_{start}=3.0~Myr}$, ${S_{{\rm peb}}= 5,}$ and ${\rm Rocky_{{\rm peb}}=0.1~cm}$ produced final planets with a median mass of ${\rm \sim7.5~M_{\oplus}}$.
+The red dashed line representing unstable systems of Model I with ${\rm t_{start}= 0.5~Myr}$, ${S_{{\rm peb}}= 1,}$ and ${\rm Rocky_{{\rm peb}}=0.1~cm}$ shows a median planet mass of about ${\rm \sim15~M_{\oplus}}$, a factor of two larger.
+This result becomes easier to understand by revisiting Figure \ref{fig:whyunstable}.
+Although the mass distributions of Figure \ref{fig:statistics} are similar for stable systems, the differences among the mass distributions of unstable systems are remarkable because the typical number of planets in the system in each of these models is different (see middle panel of Figure \ref{fig:whyunstable}).
 Thus, even if planets produced in different scenarios have similar masses before gas dispersal, very compact systems with a larger number of planets in the resonant chain generally produce more massive planets after instabilities.